-The CORE-OM has 34 items, all with the same five level response choice, and covers the last seven days.
+The CORE-OM has 34 items, all with the same five level response choice, the time frame is the last seven days.
 It was designed, and this was led partly by the commissioning specification, to cover four main domains: wellbeing, problems, functioning and risk and has 4, 12, 12 and 6 items focused on those domains respectively.
 Of the risk items, four address risk to self and two address risk to others.
-Overall, 18 items were “tuned high” and 16 tuned to a lower range of disturbance/distress.
-Eight items are positively cued and reverse scored.
-The scores on the domains can be reported separately but were never expected to form neatly separate factors and psychometrically have never fitted such models in any populations.
+Eighteen items were “tuned high” and 16 tuned to a lower range of disturbance/distress.
+Eight items are positively cued and are reverse scored.
+The scores on the domains can be reported separately but were never expected to form neatly separate factors and psychometric explorations have never found a neat fit to such models for any populations.
 In every sample explored so far, the risk items are, predictably, relatively distinct from the other items forming a very clearly separable response space from that covered by the other items.
 The “non-risk” score of the 28 items other than the risk items forms a good aggregate score if the risk issues are to be separated but most studies report the total score.

 The original scoring was the mean across the items, i.e. between 0 and 4 as the scoring of the item responses is from 0 to 4.
 After that, as some users didn’t like using two decimal places, scores have often been reported as a “clinical score” by multiplying that by ten, giving scores between 0 and 40.
 Caution should be used to make sure whether results are reported with that x10 multiplier; however, the difference is so large that it is rarely likely that it could be unclear which scoring has been used.
 Occasionally, and not in line with any recommendations from the CORE teams over the years, people report total scores with a theoretical range, for all 34 items, from zero to 136, again, there should be no difficulty identifying when this scoring has been used.